WestDRI/wgpages/content/stencil.md

 katex = true
 +++

-"High-level parallel stencil computations on CPUs and GPUs in Julia"
+# ... on CPUs and GPUs in Julia

 <!-- ## JuliaCon'24 selected topics -->